KelvynLenis/KelvynLenis/README.md

 # About me
 Graduated in Computer Science at UFPB(Brazil).
-No profissional experience.
-Looking to start my career as a frontend/fullstack developer.
-I've developed projects for my disciplines and for personal purposes.
+I'm a frontend developer.
 My expertise includes: React, HTML, CSS, Tailwind, JavaScript and TypeScript.

  ## 💻 Technologies